ANSWERED ON THIS PAGE:

 When are vigilance reports required in Taiwan?

-The Medical device license holder is required to submit serious adverse events to the TFDA.
-Adverse events occurring in Taiwan must be reported if they lead or death, life-threatening illness or injury or any of the following scenarios:
+The medical device license holder is required to submit serious adverse events to the TFDA.
+Adverse events occurring in Taiwan must be reported if they lead to death, life-threatening illness or injury, or any of the following scenarios:

-- Permanent impairment of a body function or permanent dame to a body structure
+- Permanent impairment of a body function or permanent damage to a body structure

 - Congenital anomaly/birth defect